ruxia-TJY/ct/README.md

 use `sh ./make.sh clean` to clean it

 ### In Windows

-use VS to open .sln to build it.
+open .sln and build it.

 or add c# complie `csc` in environment.run `make.bat` to build it.